Sign Up For Email Updates

 Sign up to receive email updates

-The Ethics in Government Act requires Members, officers, and certain employees of the U.S. House of Representatives and related offices to file annual Financial Disclosure Statements on Form A with the Clerk of the House.
-The next annual Financial Disclosure Statement will cover 2012 and must be filed on or before May 15, 2013.
+The Ethics in Government Act requires Members, officers, and certain employees of the U.S. House of Representatives and related offices to file annual Financial Disclosure Statements with the Clerk of the House.
+The next annual Financial Disclosure Statement will cover 2013 and must be filed on or before May 15, 2014.

 The Ethics in Government Act as amended by the STOCK Act requires Members, officers, and certain employees of the U.S. House of Representatives and related offices to file Periodic Transaction Reports (PTRs) with the Clerk of the House.
 In general, filers must report on a PTR each purchase, sale, or exchange transaction involving stocks, bonds, or other securities made by the filer (or for an asset the filer owns jointly with another person) when the amount of the transaction exceeds $1,000.
 A PTR is due within 30 days of you receiving notice of the transaction, but not more than 45 days after the transaction.
 For sales transactions, the $1,000 threshold is based on the total dollar value of the transaction, not the gain or loss made on the sale.
 Transactions in widely-held investments (for example, mutual funds and ETFs) are excluded from the reporting requirement, as well as any asset that is not required to be reported on your annual FD Statement.
 If you do not have reportable transactions, then no report is required.

-Most Members, officers and employees who are otherwise required to file Financial Disclosure Statements must file a termination report on Form A within 30 days of the termination of their employment with the House.
+Most Members, officers and employees who are otherwise required to file Financial Disclosure Statements must file a termination report within 30 days of the termination of their employment with the House.
 However, if the Member, officer, or employee has accepted another position in the federal government which requires the filing of a public financial disclosure statement, that person will not need to file a termination report, but will need to alert the Clerk of the House of Representatives in writing by filing the Termination Exemption Form.

-A new officer or employee of the Legislative Branch must file a Form B Financial Disclosure Statement within 30 day of assuming the new job if the employee has a starting salary at the above GS-15 rate or greater ($119,553.60 for 2013).
-If the Officer or employee is joining the House from another position in the federal government which required the filing of a public financial disclosure statement, and that person had a break in service of 30 days or less, that person will not need to file a new employee report, but will need to alert the Clerk of the House of Representatives in writing.
-The letter should indicate 1) the federal employer, 2) that the employee filed a federal public financial disclosure statement (FORM 278), and 3) that the employee had a break in service of 30 days or less.
+A new officer or employee of the Legislative Branch must file a Form B Financial Disclosure Statement within 30 day of assuming the new job if the employee has a starting salary at the above GS-15 rate or greater ($120,749 for 2014).
+If the Officer or employee is joining the House from another position in the federal government which required the filing of a public financial disclosure statement, and that person had a break in service of 30 days or less, that person will not need to file a new employee report, but will need to alert the Clerk of the House of Representatives in writing by filing the New Employee Reporting Exemption Form.

 Individuals are required to file a Financial Disclosure Statement once they “qualify” as a candidate by raising or spending more than $5,000 in a campaign for election to the House of Representatives.
 Both the office-seeker’s own funds and contributions from third parties count towards the threshold.
 An individual who never raises or spends more than $5,000 has no financial disclosure obligations with the House, even if that person’s name appears on an election ballot.
 All individuals who do meet this definition must file each year that they continue to be candidates.
 The deadline for filing the Financial Disclosure Statement depends on whether you qualify as a candidate in an election or non-election year.